gabrieltmjr/roadmap-haskell/README.md

 _Returns a boolean indicating whether two cities are linked directly._

+This function recursively goes through the RoadMap and tests each city in the tuple with the given cities to see if they match.
+If they match, it returns True, otherwise False.

 ### 3. distance :: RoadMap -> City -> City -> Maybe Distance (Manuel)

 _Returns a Just value with the distance between two cities connected directly, given two city names, and Nothing otherwise._